Prograf-UFF/urban-chronicles/README.md

 #### Linux and MacOS

-1. Once downloaded the preprocessed files mentioned above (or generated through the preprocessing section above), go to the root folder of this repository and extract the file `data.zip` inside `system/`
+1. If you went through the preprocessing stage described above, you should have a `/data` folder inside `./system`.
+Otherwise, if you downloaded the proprocessed files in the link above, extract the file `data.zip` inside `./system`.
+You must have a folder structure like the one represented below:

 ```
 unzip path/to/data.zip -d ./system/